 The Department of Music offers undergraduate programs designed to prepare students for professional careers in the field of music.
 It also provides introductory and general music courses for students majoring in other disciplines.
 The music department strives to help its students develop: competence in music by connecting musical knowledge to active performance practices; commitment through the discipline required to develop each musical talent; and compassion through an awareness of the uniqueness of each musical gift and the impact it may have on others.
-As a student in the music department, you will have intensive engagement with courses and performance opportunities, which emphasize both specific concentrations and general musical study.
-Classes are offered in the areas of: applied music (group and individual lessons), music literacy (theory and aural skills), music history and literature, music education methods and techniques, sacred music, vocal diction, pedagogy (teaching of studio piano and/or voice), performance ensembles (choral, band and handbells), and guided field experience.
+As a student in the music department, you will have intensive, interactive engagement between music coursework, repertoire, and performance, which emphasizes both specific concentrations and general musical study.
+Courses are offered in the areas of applied music (group and individual lessons), music literacy (theory and aural skills), music history and literature, music education methods and techniques, sacred music, pedagogy (teaching of studio piano and/or voice), performance ensembles (chorale, lyric theatre, and handbells), and guided field experience.

 The Marygrove Department of Music provides talented and motivated students with a challenging and supportive music program.
 We are committed to helping our students achieve excellence by learning to integrate musical knowledge and skills into their own unique musical gifts – so that each student may become a well-informed and expressive musician.
-In addition to a high quality musical education and performing arts environment, the Marygrove Department of Music also strives to provide students with opportunities to develop crucial professional, critical thinking, leadership & communication skills.
+In addition to a high quality musical education and performing arts environment, the Marygrove Department of Music also strives to provide students with opportunities to develop crucial professional, critical thinking, leadership, and communication skills for lifelong learning.

 Objectives towards these goals:

 The Bachelor of Music degree is a highly specialized program requiring approximately 74-80 credit hours in music.
-In this program, students engage in coursework, rehearsals and performance opportunities to develop the skills, discipline, and understanding essential for a professional musician.
-As a Bachelor of Music student, you may select from these areas of concentration: performance in voice, piano, or organ; music education; music theory/composition; sacred music with a choral, organ, or piano emphasis; and piano pedagogy.
+In this program, students engage in coursework, rehearsals, and performance opportunities to develop the skills, discipline, and understanding essential for a professional musician.
+As a Bachelor of Music student, you may select from these areas of performance concentration: voice, piano, guitar, or organ.
 Due to the integrated nature of the disciplines studied for the degree, a minor is not required for Bachelor of Music students.
-You may, however, choose to complete a minor in another field if you wish.
+Students may, however, choose to complete a minor in another field if desired.

 The Minor in Fine Arts, a 24-hour group minor, is selected from at least three of the following areas: art, art history, music, theater, and dance, and provides you with the opportunity to experience the arts in a larger, collective sense.
 It works well with the humanities, modern languages, history, and a major in any of the arts.